abhijitsarkar/feign/README.md

    Create a Spring Cloud application, register with discovery and then order a Martini, shaken, not stirred.

 ## Customizations

+   * If both global and local customizations are present, the later wins.

    * Disable default matchers: Set the property `feign.matchers.disable: true` in the `application.yml`.
      This disables all default matchers that ship with Feign, but that does not mean you cannot pick and choose.